German Scholarships Programme

 The German Scholarships Programme (Internationales Preisträgerprogramm) is a fantastic opportunity for all UK citizens, aged 16+, in their penultimate school year (Year 12 in England and Wales, S5 in Scotland, Year 13 in Northern Ireland) to improve their language and learn more about the German culture.
 The programme is run by the Pädagogischer Austauschdienst (PAD) and administered in the UK by UK-German Connection.
 It provides a unique opportunity for pupils to get first-hand experience of German life and culture and improve their German language skills at the same time.
 The German Scholarships Programme is an international programme and participants will experience German language learning and travelling in mixed international groups.

 Who can take part?

 Candidates need to have studied German for at least two years and have achieved excellent results.
-They also need to have a good command of the spoken language and a good general knowledge about Germany, as well as very good social skills.
+They also need to have a good command of the spoken language and a good general knowledge about Germany, as well as very good personal, social and intercultural skills.
 Participants are expected to actively take part in all the programme activities.

-Please note: this programme is only for those who are both British nationals and British residents.
-It is not open to German nationals and German native speakers!
+Please note: this programme is for permanent UK residents only.
+It is not open to German nationals and German native speakers.

 When does it take place?

 This is a four-week programme which takes place in July and August (this year: 29 June to 29 July 2017) in various locations throughout Germany.